realm/realm-java/README.md

 To run the test suite you need TestNG (http://testng.org) as well as its dependencies.

+To run the examples you need Apache Ant (http://ant.apache.org).

 The following is a suggestion of how to install the prerequisites on each of our major platforms: